If you’ve settled on building your website on WordPress, then you’ll need to set up an account with a website hosting provider.

 A really significant feature that your website hosting company must have is a reliable backup and restore system.

-This is a topic unto itself, so in next week’s video post I’ll walk you through the specific features you need to ensure your hosting company has with respect to backups.
+This is a topic unto itself, so watch How to Choose a Web Host: What’s Their Backup Plan, where I walk you through the specific features you need to ensure your hosting company has with respect to backups.

 As a heads up, you’re looking for at least 30 days worth of daily backups.